 The overall filter strength is set depending on the temporal sub layer of the selected picture as well as the QP.
 Only pictures at temporal sub layers 0 and 1 are filtered and pictures of layer 0 are filter by a stronger filter than pictures of layer 1.
 The per sample filter strength is adjusted depending on the difference between the sample value in the selected picture and the co-located samples in motion compensated pictures so that small differences between a motion compensated picture and the selected picture are filtered more strongly than larger differences.

 The method was reportedly tested under HM-16.20 RA, LDB and LDP common test configurations.
-The average Y/U/V BD-rates are reported to be −4.5%/−6.4%/−5.9% (RA), −3.3%/−4.5%/−5.3% (LDB) and −5.0%/−6.0%/−6.3% (LDP).
-These BDR numbers were computed using unfiltered source sequences.
+The average Y/U/V BD-rates are reported to be −4.5%/−6.4%/−5.9% (RA), −3.3%/−4.5%/−5.3% (LDB) and −5.0%/−6.0%/−6.3% (LDP) when allowing a 2-picture look-ahead.
+For no look ahead, the RD-rates for LD are reported as −0.2%/−0.9%/−1.5% (LDB) and −1.4%/−1.8%/−2.2% (LDP).
+All BDR numbers were computed using unfiltered source sequences.

 It is proposed to adopt the proposed method into the HM software.